Read transcripts of debates in both Houses

 There are currently no public meetings scheduled.

-Science and Technology Committee hears suggestions for future inquiries
+Science and Technology Committee publish future programme: ‘My Science Inquiry’ report

 The Committee also invited inquiry suggestions in the form of a one-minute video: